Alexander-Aghili/AirTrafficHistoryServer/readme.md

 In the future, a NodeJS or another framework/language can be used to build the API.

 ## How to Contribute
-If you like to contribute, you can contact me directly using my contact info below or simply make a pull request Also read contributing.md if it is written
+If you like to contribute, you can contact me directly using my contact info below or simply make a pull request.
+Also read contributing.md if it is written

 ## Credit